 How to Create a Crypto Tax Calculator in Google Sheets

-Creating a crypto tax calculator in Google Sheets involves three main components: a source for accurate historical price data, a structured log for transactions, and formulas to execute tax logic.
+Creating a crypto tax calculator in Google Sheets involves three main components: a reliable source of historical price data, a structured transaction log, and formulas to execute tax calculations.

 -